 They may also undergo seizures or show blue-tinged or pale skin coloration indicating a lack of oxygen.
 In addition, their breathing and gag reflexes will likely be weakened.

-This stage can be hazardous and fatal if someone suffocates on their vomit or becomes severely incapacitated and unable to breath.
+This stage can be hazardous and fatal if someone suffocates on their vomit or becomes severely incapacitated and unable to breathe.

 Any of these symptoms of alcohol poisoning are signs that prompt medical attention is required.
 An individual blood alcohol level will now range from 25 to an extremely high 40 percent at this stage.